What is a meningioma?

 If you do have surgery, the surgeon will try to take out as much of the tumor as possible.
 The surgeon may use MRI images of your brain to help guide the surgery.
 The surgeon may also use a special microscope during the surgery to get a better view of the tumor and the surrounding parts of your brain.

 If the surgeon can't remove the tumor — or can only remove part of it — you may need radiation therapy.
 Depending on the areas of the brain or spinal cord that are involved, radiation therapy may help shrink any remaining tumor and can also help prevent it from spreading to the tissues around it.
 Even if the tumor is completely removed during surgery, some healthcare providers may still recommend radiation therapy to help prevent another meningioma from developing in the future.
 Meningiomas have a tendency to grow back after surgery.
+Radiation treatment is sometimes given with more precision by using a gamma knife or cyberknife.

 Your healthcare provider may also recommend medicine to treat the tumor.
 Experts are studying several medicines to see if they work against meningiomas.
 You may need to take part in a study to use these medicines.